Why 'Near Me' Searches in South Africa are Shifting to AI Recommendations

 Near me search used to feel simple.
 A person searched, Google matched a few location signals, and a list appeared.
 That still happens, but the systems behind those results are becoming more recommendation-driven.
 They are trying to decide which businesses seem most useful, trustworthy, and contextually relevant, not only which ones contain matching words.

-That shift matters for any brand investing in AI automation, broader digital marketing, and the supporting knowledge around AI automation basics, chatbots vs generative AI, and digital marketing analytics.
-Even if the user never sees the machinery, the business still has to feed it better local signals.
+That shift matters for brands investing in AI automation, broader digital marketing, and the supporting knowledge around AI automation basics, chatbots vs generative AI, and digital marketing analytics.

 Why local search is becoming more predictive